 In late 2015 we were awarded a Plan4Health grant from the American Planning Association (APA).
 This allows us to focus on strengthening the capacity of the coalition and to grow grassroots outreach in West Baltimore —where there is a significant lack of trail and active transportation infrastructure — to mobilize on behalf of healthy active living.

-Every Wednesday in September we talked about the Baltimore Greenway Trails Network with neighbors at the Druid Hill Farmers Market.
+We love talking to community members about the Baltimore Greenway Trails Network!
+We use creative tools like this educational photo booth at the Druid Hill Farmers Market in 2017 to teach people about the project, get their input, and identify community champions.
 We asked them why they bike and walk and what a healthy neighborhoods looks like.
 And of course, they had some pretty amazing thoughts.